md8n/GCodeClean/README.md

                     codes excluding IJK (but leave spaces in place), 'hard' - All codes excluding IJK and remove spaces, or list of codes e.g. FGXYZ

-  --tolerance       Enter a clipping tolerance for the various deduplication operations
+  --tolerance       (Default: 0.0005" or 0.005mm) Enter a clipping tolerance for the various deduplication operations

-  --arcTolerance    Enter a tolerance for the 'point-to-point' length of arcs (G2, G3) below which they will be
+  --arcTolerance    (Default: 0.0005" or 0.005mm) Enter a tolerance for the 'point-to-point' length of arcs (G2, G3) below which they will be
                     converted to lines (G1)

-  --zClamp          Restrict z-axis positive values to the supplied value
+  --zClamp          (Default: 0.02" or 0.5mm) Restrict z-axis positive values to the supplied value

   --help            Display this help screen.